 Doctoral Program in Engineering and Public Policy

-Engineering and Public Policy (EPP) is on the rise as a scientific field at the intersection of engineering and social sciences.
-EPP addresses unstructured and complex problems that are best tackled by combining fundamental and applied knowledge from various traditional research fields using the appropriate multidisciplinary research mechanisms and tools.
+EPP focuses on problems in science, technology and public policy in which the interaction of technology, humans and institutions play are of central importance.
+It addresses unstructured and complex problems that are best tackled by combining fundamental and applied knowledge from various traditional research fields using multidisciplinary research mechanisms and tools.